Certified algorithms for equilibrium states of local quantum Hamiltonians: Introduction

 for all $\sigma, \sigma'$.
 When $\sigma'$ is obtained from $\sigma$ by flipping a single spin, these are known as the spin-flip equations and are exploited in the bootstrap approach for the classical Ising model \cite{bootstrapisinglattice}.

-To obtain Theorem \ref{thm:main}, a natural idea is to relax the set of $\beta$-KMS states and impose the condition \eqref{eq:kms1} for a subset of observables $a,b$ lying in some finite-dimensional space.
+To obtain Theorem \ref{thm:main}, a natural idea (as was done for $T=0$) is to relax the set of $\beta$-KMS states and impose the condition \eqref{eq:kms1} for a subset of observables $a,b$ supported on some small $\Lambda$.
 However, the main obstruction one is faced with is that even if $a,b$ are local observables the expression $a e^{-\beta H} b e^{\beta H}$ is in general not local, except for commuting Hamiltonians.
-As such, even though \eqref{eq:kms1} form a set of linear equations on $\omega$, they involve the value of $\omega$ on nonlocal observables.
-We circumvent this issue by using another characterization of thermal equilibrium states via so-called Energy-Entropy Balance (EEB) inequalities \cite{arakisewell}: this is an infinite set of scalar convex inequalities, each indexed by a local observable $a \in \cA$, which carve out the set of $\beta$-KMS states.
-On the one hand these inequalities are better suited than the $\beta$-KMS condition because they preserve locality, i.e., they only require the value of the state $\omega$ on a finite region around the support of $a$.
-On the other hand, a drawback of these inequalities is that there are infinitely many of them, and unlike the $\beta$-KMS condition their dependence on $a$ is nonlinear, and so it is not sufficient to choose a basis of local observables.
-A key ingredient to prove our theorem is to formulate a matrix generalization of such inequalities using the matrix-valued relative entropy function

-We show that an infinite set of scalar Energy-Entropy Balance inequalities can be compactly formulated by a single convex matrix inequality of the form $D_{op}(A_{\omega}\|B_{\omega}) \nsd \beta C_{\omega}$ for some suitable matrices $A_{\omega},B_{\omega},C_{\omega}$ that depend linearly on $\omega$.
+As such, even though \eqref{eq:kms1} form a set of linear equations on $\rho$, they involve the expectation of $\rho$ on nonlocal observables.
+We circumvent this issue by using another characterization of thermal equilibrium states via so-called Energy-Entropy Balance (EEB) inequalities \cite{arakisewell}: this is an infinite set of scalar convex inequalities, each indexed by an operator $a$, which carve out the set of $\beta$-KMS states.
+On the one hand these inequalities are better suited than the $\beta$-KMS condition because they preserve locality, i.e., they only require the expectation value of the state $\rho$ on a finite region around the support of $a$.
+On the other hand, a drawback of these inequalities is that there are infinitely many of them, and unlike the inequalities~\eqref{eq:gs} it is not possible to express them as a linear positive semidefinite constraint.
+A key ingredient to prove our theorem is to formulate a matrix generalization of such inequalities using the matrix-valued relative entropy function \eqref{eq:mre-intro}.
+We show that an infinite set of scalar Energy-Entropy Balance inequalities can be compactly formulated by a single nonlinear convex matrix inequality of the form $D_{op}(A_{\rho}\|B_{\rho}) \nsd \beta C_{\rho}$ for some suitable matrices $A_{\rho},B_{\rho},C_{\rho}$ that depend linearly on $\rho$ (see \eqref{eq:optintro-EEB}).
 To the best of our knowledge, this is the first application of the matrix relative entropy function in the design of convex relaxations in quantum information.
 Optimization problems involving this function can be solved using interior-point methods \cite{sc} or via semidefinite programming approximations \cite{logapprox}.